|

 around the world and to provide collectors with the information they need to

-still very much a work-in-progress, so check back from time to time to see what
+is still very much a work-in-progress, so check back from time to time to

-worked as a freelance writer and photographer for music and entertainment
+I have also worked as a freelance writer and photographer for music and

 In my travels as a writer, I have interviewed and/or met many actors and